giorgigutsaevi/typescript-fundamentals/README.md

-# typescript-fundamentals
+# TypeScript Fundamentals

-this repo acts as a refresher to get back to when dealing with TypeScript.
+This repo acts as a refresher to get back to when dealing with TypeScript.

 I will document my journey of learning typescript here and include all kinds of notes and code examples.